a-slide/NanopolishComp/README.md

 # Note to power-users and developers

-Please be aware that NanopolishComp is an experimental package that is still under development.
+Please be aware that **NanopolishComp** is an experimental package that is still under development.
 It was tested under Linux Ubuntu 16.04 and in an HPC environment running under Red Hat Enterprise 7.1.

-You are welcome to contribute by requesting additional functionalities, reporting bugs or by forking and submitting patches or updates pull requests
+You are welcome to contribute by requesting additional functionalities, reporting bugs or by forking and submitting pull requests

 Thank you